Representative William W. O’Brien

 Born on July 27, 1969, he is a 1987 graduate with honors from North Providence High School and graduated cum laude with a Bachelor's degree in mathematics from Rhode Island College in 1991.
 He later studied at Providence College, the University of Rhode Island, and Florida International University.

-Representative O'Brien is a math teacher in the Providence public school system.
+Representative O'Brien was a math teacher in the Providence public school system for 20 years; for the past five years he has served as a truancy officer there.
 He served in the Peace Corps in South Africa from 1998 to 2000 and was a North Providence Jets youth football coach for 12 years.
 He is engaged to Jacqueline Celeste.